EasyDynamics/oscal.io/_events/2023-06-oscal-define.md

   url: https://pages.nist.gov/OSCAL/contribute/define-meeting/
 ---

-OSCAL DEFINE meetigns discuss the research and educational pursuits of OSCAL.
+OSCAL DEFINE meetings discuss the research and educational pursuits of OSCAL.
 The topic for this meeting has not yet been announced.